FredIde/youtube_watcher/README.md

 - r - Remove video from the list.
 - q - Quit list.
 - f - Mark as favorite.
+- up - Move up in the list.
+- down - Move down in the list.
 - space - Mark as selected.
 This list will be used for keys a,d,s,u,f

 **User list**

 - Enter - Start showing list.
 - s - Mark all videos as seen.
+- up - Move up in the list.
+- down - Move down in the list.
 - q - Quit.